 DSPS provides books in alternate formats (e-text, audio-tape, large print, Braille) for eligible students.
 It can take up to ten weeks to secure or produce a textbook in an alternate format.
-Once students enroll in classes during the first day of registration, it is crucial for DSPS to be able to access the required book information from the Bookstore.
-Keep in mind that course readers (hardcopy or electronic) can be especially difficult to produce in alternate format if they have underlining, hand-written notes, highlighting, cut-off margins, or poor-quality copies.
+Once students enroll in classes during the first day of priority registration, it is crucial for DSPS to be able to access the required book information from the Bookstore.
+Keep in mind that course readers (hardcopy or electronic) can be especially difficult to produce in an alternate format if they have underlining, hand-written notes, highlighting, cut-off margins, or poor-quality copies.

 DSPS suggests the following statement:

 Disabled Student Programs & Services (DSPS) is available to provide accommodations to studenst with diagnosed learning, mental health, physical, and/or other health related disabilities that are either permanent or temporary.
 Students with disabilites needing accommodations, including those who had an IEP or 504 Plan in high school, should make requests to DSPS office by contacting the office in person, phone, email, or by visisting the DSPS Virtual Lobby.
 All requests for accommodations require appropriate advance notice to avoid a delay in services.